ashleymichelle5/review-app/README.md

 # Tech Insight
 ![screenshot of the app](./Screenshot-tech-insight.png)

-Tech Insight is a dynamic review app tailored for electronics, allowing users to share their experiences with various products.
-After creating a secure account, users can easily log in to write detailed reviews with star ratings and images.
-They can edit or delete their reviews anytime and access both their own feedback and insights from the community, fostering an engaging platform for tech enthusiasts.
+Tech Insight is a dynamic web application built with Node.js and Express, designed for tech enthusiasts to share in-depth reviews of electronic products.
+Users can create secure accounts and log in to contribute detailed reviews, complete with star ratings and images.
+The platform allows users to edit or delete their posts at any time and provides access to both personal reviews and community feedback, fostering an interactive and informative environment.

-I created Tech Insight because sharing experiences about electronics is valuable and essential in today’s digital age.
+I developed Tech Insight to empower users in making informed decisions and to highlight the value of shared experiences in today’s tech-driven world.

 ## Planning materials:
 ![planning-CRUD](./planeacion1.png)